Jimmy Briffa

 Jimmy Briffa (born 23 September 1948, in Malta) was a professional footballer and manager.
 During his career, he played as a defender for the Sliema Wanderers.
-He later went on to coach Balzan Youths, Marsaxlokk, Floriana, Marsa, and Senglea Athletic.
+He later went on to coach Balzan Youths, Marsaxlokk, Floriana, Marsa, Qrendi and Senglea Athletic.

+International career

+Briffa made his debut for Malta in a March 1972 friendly match away against Algeria and also played in three World Cup qualification matches that year.